pekkanikander/google-drive-personal-to-workspace-multiowner-migration/docs/design-overview.md

   - Initial answer: Requires a new (re)run of the tool.
 Without a rerun, no new files are detected and deleted ones fail, as the manifest stays the same.
 - Should the admin be allowed to override destination paths for selected subtrees?
   - This may be a later option.
 Not in the first version.
-+- How should edge cases be handled (Forms + response Sheets, multi-parent files, and token/session expiry during long runs)?
+- How should edge cases be handled (Forms + response Sheets, multi-parent files, and token/session expiry during long runs)?
+- How do we mitigate the risks enumerated in [docs/risks.md](docs/risks.md) (service-account visibility, admin workflow overhead, temporary permissions, manifest storage, etc.)?

 These will be iterated as implementation proceeds.